From Ducks to a Dynasty: Yankees Draft Stevens Ace, a Star on Field and in Business Classes

 It all started on a T-ball team in Livingston, N.J., where Ruegger got his first taste of the diamond before his family moved to Morris County and he discovered pitching.
 He was a standout on the mound at Whippany Park High School, but wasn’t heavily recruited by big-time athletics colleges.

-As it turned out, Stevens was a perfect match for Ruegger, who was just as interested in an academic challenge as an athletics one.
+As it turned out, Stevens was a perfect match for Ruegger, who was just as interested in an academic challenge as an athletic one.

 “Moving from high school to college, the biggest focus for me — and for my family — was academics, so I was already looking at Stevens” he said.
 “But when I visited and spoke with coach Kristaps Aldins, I saw that I had a real opportunity to continue playing baseball at a high level.”